Manh D. Vu

 With a unique blend of design and photography expertise, I capture the beauty of buildings, spaces, and humans, producing captivating images that bring architecture to life

-I am open free for both photography and videography works, available to travel around but mainly in Italy
+I am open to both photography and videography work, available to travel around, but mainly in Italy

 Aesthetic Shortfilm

-Driven by a love for cinematic beauty, I specialize in crafting visually captivating short films and videos that pay homage to iconic cinematic styles while infusing each project with my own creative flair…
+Driven by a love for cinematic beauty, I specialise in crafting visually captivating short films and videos that pay homage to iconic cinematic styles while infusing each project with my own creative flair…

 /Videography